-States/territories that did not report to HRSA a new ADAP waiting list or use the ADAP ERF funds to prevent, reduce, or eliminate an ADAP waiting list between January 2011 and August 2017 are not eligible to apply.
+States/territories that did not report to HRSA a new ADAP waiting list or use the ADAP ERF to prevent, reduce, or eliminate an ADAP waiting list between January 2011 and July 2018 are not eligible to apply.

 2. Cost Sharing/Matching